trevorwslee/rusty_dumb_tools/README.md

   It can be useful for handling command line argument parsing for a ***Rust*** program.
 * `crate::calc::DumbCalcProcessor`: A simple infix calculation processor It can be used to implement a simple calculator in ***Rust***.
+* `crate::ltemp::DumbLineTemplate`: A simple line template for formatting a line.
+  It might be helpful in creating a terminal-oriented UI

 You may also want to refer to the [`crates.io` page about `RustyDumbTools`](https://crates.io/crates/rusty_dumb_tools).